weatherapicom/csharp/docs/APIsApi.md

  - **Accept**: application/json, application/xml

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a name="futureweather"></a>
 # **FutureWeather**
-> InlineResponse2002 FutureWeather (string q, DateTime? dt = null, string lang = null)
+> Object FutureWeather (string q, DateTime? dt = null, string lang = null)

 Future API

-Future weather API method returns weather in a 3 hourly interval in future for a date between 14 days and 300 days from today in the future.
+Future weather API method returns weather in a 3 hourly interval in future for a date between 14 days and 365 days from today in the future.

 ### Example
 ```csharp